BlueM/http-response-assert/README.md

 * Added detailed timing information on performed requests.
 * Breaking change: Method `addCheck` renamed to `addTest()`.
 (Equally, in the summary you will get, the wording is now “test” instead of “check”).
 * Breaking change: the value to which the promise that is returned from calling `run()` resolves has changed.
 It used to be a string containing a success or error summary, but is now an object with the following properties: `summary` (string describing test result, incl. number of passed and failed tests) and `results` (an object which, for each test, summarizes the passed and failed assertions and contains request timing information).
-* The third argument to the `addTest()` method is still an optional array of request options, but in addition to (or instead of) request options, you can use a property “title” in the object to define a title/name for the test, which will then be used in the detailed results.
+* The third argument to the `addTest()` method is still an optional request options object, but in addition to (or instead of) request options, you can use a property “title” in the object to define a title/name for the test, which will then be used in the detailed results.
 If not set, a title will be auto-generated from HTTP method and URL.

 ## 0.5 (2018-01-21)
 * Number of concurrent requests and delay between requests can be specified through the options passed to the constructor function.